 Coral reefs are some of the most biologically rich and economically valuable ecosystems on Earth.
 They provide food, jobs, income, and protection to billions of people worldwide.
 However, coral reefs and the magnificent creatures that call them home are in danger of disappearing if actions are not taken to protect them.
 They are threatened by an increasing range of impacts including pollution, invasive species, diseases, bleaching, and global climate change.
 The rapid decline and loss of these valuable, ancient, and complex ecosystems have significant social, economic, and environmental consequences in the United States and around the world.

-In 1998, the President of the United States established the Coral Reef Task Force (CRTF) to protect and conserve coral reefs.
-The CRTF is responsible for mapping and monitoring U.S. coral reefs; researching the causes of coral reef degradation including pollution and over fishing and finding solutions to these problems; and promoting conservation and the sustainable use of coral reefs.
-As a principle member of the CRTF, and as directed by the Coral Reef Conservation Act of 2000, NOAA has the responsibility to conserve coral reef ecosystems.
+In 1998, the President of the United States established the U.S. Coral Reef Task Force (USCRTF) to protect and conserve coral reefs.
+The USCRTF is responsible for mapping and monitoring U.S. coral reefs; researching the causes of coral reef degradation including pollution and overfishing and finding solutions to these problems; and promoting conservation and the sustainable use of coral reefs.
+As a principal member of the USCRTF, and as directed by the Coral Reef Conservation Act of 2000, NOAA has the responsibility to conserve coral reef ecosystems.

 NOAA’s coral reef conservation efforts are carried out primarily through its Coral Reef Conservation Program (CRCP).
 Under this program, NOAA works with scientific, private, government, and nongovernmental organizations to achieve the goals of the CRTF.